Privacy policy.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.
 However, the transmission and storage of information is subject to vulnerabilities and unauthorised third-party activity.
 Although we will do our best to protect your personal data, we cannot and do not guarantee the security of your data.

-When you register for an account with us, you may be required to choose or will be assigned a password which enables you to access our website.
+When Subscribers register for an account with us, you may be required to choose or will be assigned a password which enables you to access our website.
 You are responsible for keeping this password confidential and for all activity that takes place through your account credentials.
 Do not share your password with anyone.
 If your password is compromised, change your password within your account.
 If you believe your account may have been compromised, please notify us immediately.

 International transfers of personal data.